 If you think there is a technical problem with the decision and how it was made, you can ask the Tribunal to review the decision.
-The Tribunal will not review its decision simply because you are not happy with the outcome.
+The Tribunal will not review its decision simply because you are not happy.

 What if there are administrative errors in my decision?